 In Bakersfield, law enforcement uses tests that have often been found "inherently unreliable".
 This test uses your breath to measure the BAC level.
 The formulas used in the machine to compare your breath alcohol level to your blood alcohol level are commonly inaccurate, which is why you must challenge those tests.

-If you believe this may be the case in your situation, it is crucial that you contact a qualified Bakersfield DUI attorney if you have been administered one of these tests resulting in a reading above the legal limit.
+If you believe this may be the case in your situation, it is crucial that you contact a qualified Bakersfield breath and blood test attorney if you have been administered one of these tests resulting in a reading above the legal limit.

 Facts About Blood Tests

 While blood tests are considered to be more accurate, no test in existence is 100% accurate.
 In some incidents, the crime lab may intentionally order test tubes that regularly contain less than 1/5 the required amount of preservative to insure the blood does not ferment.